woolpert-digital-innovations/quick-start-geoawareness-geofencing/readme.md

 # geoawareness-geofencing

-The Geofencing service listens for messages in the geoawareness-ingest pubsub topic, performs geofencing operations against geofence polygons stored in Firestore, and writes the results to Firestore Order and Event documents.
+The Geofencing service performs the following operations:

+1. Listens for telemetry event messages in the geoawareness-ingest Pub/Sub topic
+1. Intersects events against geofence polygons stored in Datastore
+1. Writes the results to Order and Event documents in Datastore

 ## Getting Started

 Create service account.

+Example - _geoawareness@geoawareness-sandbox.iam.gserviceaccount.com_.

 The service account must have the following minimum permissions:

 - Firestore Datastore User
 - Pub/Sub Subscriber